 The punchy low end also made the Rokit range a preferred choice for DJ studios.
 That is still the case with the new generation.
 The redesigned front-facing bass port has also helped to clean up the low end.
 It’s meaty and clean without distortion.
 Unless you need pounding bass you won’t need to add a subwoofer to your setup.

 The balance between the frequencies may not be ideal for those looking for the flattest possible studio monitors.
 While these are not HiFi speakers they do still color sound ever so slightly.
-Despite this, they will be a better option for monitoring compared to even the best headphones for DJs.

 The sweet spot was more narrow than I expected and not as broad as other monitors.
 Having said that they are near-field monitors that are not designed to fill a room with sound.